ds5110/git-intro/README.md

 make csv
 ```

+* You need to do this when you first clone the repo because CSV files are .gitignored.
 * If you make a local copy of a dataset, be sure to provide appropriate attribution.
 * Be very clear about anything you did to process the data.
 * Results must be reproducible.
 Provide clear instructions for every step.